From The Giant’s Campaign, a Novel

 “We have other companions to save,” said Megaera.
 “We were ambushed by werewolves in the outside world, and two of our party fell behind.”

-“We saw a giant and two ogres bearing statues, not long before the vampire’s mist flowed down the hall.”
+Stefan said, “We saw a giant and two ogres bearing statues, not long before we witnessed your battle at the Crossroads.”

 “Statues?” said Zadrian.
 “Could they have been men turned to stone?”

 “Yes, they were suspiciously fine statues.
-If my master deems it wise, he will help you rescue your friends, but that will be later.
+If my master deems it wise, he will help you rescue your friends.
+And you will need his help.
 They’ve gone to the hag.
 You can’t save them by yourselves.”

 A croaking bark sounded in the darkness farther on, and Stefan’s head jerked up.
 A lizard bigger than the others rushed toward them upside down along the ceiling in a slinking, twisting run.

-Stefan waved a hand and the flare in the ceiling dimmed.
+Stefan waved a hand and the flare in the ceiling further dimmed, by half.
 “Come, something approaches.”
 He hastily stowed the small sphere in his robe, and donned the satchel with the crystal ball.
 The dwarves unclipped their belt hammers and planted them on opposite sides of the narrow tunnel opening.
-Each then pulled, his hammer glowing white, and the rock grew pliant and drew back like a heavy curtain, revealing a five-foot-wide passage beyond.
+Each then pulled at the rock, his hammer glowing white, and it grew pliant and drew back like a heavy curtain, revealing a five-foot-wide passage beyond.
 Moist warm air blew out, smelling of fungus.
 The lizards overhead surged around and into the gap.
 Megaera counted twenty before the last one dragged its tail inside.

 Stefan had begun to wave them impatiently after the lizards, when, without sound or movement of the air, a black fog rolled up and enveloped them all.
 Megaera struggled to see down the corridor, but she was blind, without a hint of darksight.
 She scooped air beneath her nose, but the darkness lacked odor.
 Something bulked swiftly into the chamber with a ponderous, staccato clicking.
 Megaera turned toward it.
 A second later, it drew breath with a many-throated hiss.

 “Ai!” shouted one of the dwarves whose feet slapped the ground as he charged by her to meet the threat.
 A whistling arc of white fire from his pike hammer slashed the darkness, revealing an ox-sized spider, its constellation of oily eyes shining, dazzled by the light.
-The hammer passed between the eyes with a slick ripping noise, and the spider’s wail reverberated like a high chord smashed out on a pipe organ.
+The hammer passed between the eyes with a slick ripping noise, and the spider sent up a wail that reverberated like a high chord smashed out on a pipe organ.

 Stefan’s crossbow twanged.
 Again, light flared and spat overhead, but it was now dimmed to a feeble, ale-colored cinder that lit only a small space on the floor.
 The dwarf stood over the twitching carcass of the spider, weapon readied.
-Ahead another spider loomed, bigger than the first, flanked by two ogres and a herd of orcs.
-Zadrian swept out her sword and met the first ogre on the left, Megaera stepped up beside the dwarf, Arslan and Dirk met the ogre on the right.
-The spider reared up, and the dwarf’s hammer again flared with clean, white light.
+Ahead another spider loomed, bigger than the first, and flanked by two ogres and a herd of orcs.
+Zadrian swept out her sword to meet the first ogre on the left, Megaera stepped up beside the dwarf, Arslan and Dirk met the ogre on the right.
+The spider reared up, and the dwarf’s hammer again blazed with clean, white light.
 Megaera lunged out with Bugclaw, and the spider’s tree-trunk leg, sheathed in razor-sharp metal, came slicing down to meet it.
-She deflected the blow with the upper haft, and the head of the black flail struck like a snake and wrapped the leg, claws extruded.
-The limb dragged her forward and embedded in the ground, the spider’s elephantine weight shifting over it.
+She deflected the blow with the upper haft; the head of the flail struck like a snake and wrapped the leg, claws extruded.
+The spider limb dragged her forward, it embedded in the ground, the spider’s elephantine weight shifted over it.
 Megaera gained her balance and pulled.
-The claws furrowed the leg as the coils slithered free.
+Bugclaw furrowed the leg as the coils slithered free.
+Bearing the spider’s weight, the leg wobbled, then cracked noisily, spraying fluid.
 The spider crumpled.

-As Megaera leapt aside, the dwarf’s weapon went up and then down, cracking the spider’s thorax.
-The spider’s jaws worked, drooling poison.
-Megaera slashed its head open with Bugclaw.
-The spider gathered up its bulk, and then settled with a wheeze.
+As Megaera leapt aside, the dwarf’s weapon went up and then down, cracking the monster’s thorax.
+Its jaws worked, drooling poison.
+Megaera slashed with Bugclaw, tearing open its head.
+Straining, the spider tried to gather itself up, and then settled with a wheeze.

-Stefan jumped into the midst of orcs that filled the gap left by the spider and ogre — and what Megaera had taken for his scimitar was now revealed as something else.
-A translucent crescent, like a thin claw, the blade scythed down, cutting on its inner edge, and split the foremost orc from top to bottom.
+Stefan jumped into the gap left by the spider and ogre as orcs closed in — he wielded a translucent crescent, like a thin claw.
+The blade scythed down, cutting on its inner edge, and split the foremost orc from top to bottom.
 Stefan spun the scythe horizontal, and separated the legs and torsos from four more orcs in one clean sweep.
-Shocked at this, Megaera recovered just in time to parry the blow from another attacker, encircle its bristly neck with the flail, and rip the head from its body.
+Megaera recovered from her surprise just in time to parry the blow from another attacker, encircle its bristly neck with the flail, and rip the head from its body.
 Zadrian drove in and skewered the orc just behind it.

-In the pause that followed, Megaera glanced over to see Dirk and Arslan take down their ogre with the second dwarf, who had abandoned his post at the exit.
-The remaining dozen orcs were holding their line uncertainly.
-Stefan jumped forward and slew another three in a single stroke and the others fled.
+In the pause that followed, breathing heavily, Megaera watched Dirk and Arslan take down their ogre with the second dwarf, who had abandoned his post at the exit.
+The remaining dozen orcs held their line uncertainly just beyond.
+Stefan jumped forward and slew another three in a single stroke.
+The others fled.